-Bryant was born in To’hajiilee, NM in 1983.
+Bryant Martinez was born in To’hajiilee, NM in 1983.
 He is from the Water Edge (Mom) and Sage Brush (Dad) Clans.
 Bryant is a self taught silversmith.
-He has been training himself for about 10 years.
+He trained himself for about 10 years.
 His mother, Irene, was a smith, but she quit when he was born.
 He never got to watch or learn from her.
-He did inherit her tools, however he wants to learn more about his traditions.
-He also wants to pass on his talent to the next generation.
-He now lives in Albuquerque with his seven year old son, Elliot.
+However, he did inherit her tools.
+He wants to learn more about his traditions and pass on his talent to the next generation.
+Bryant now lives in Albuquerque with his seven year old son, Elliot.

-He describes his work as “saw cut”, Silver Sun is very pleased to have this young artist who takes pride & satisfaction in his work.
-When people respond positively to his art, “it makes me feel good inside,” he says.
+Bryant describes his work as sawcut.
+“Imagination is the start of art,” Bryant says.
+When people respond positively to his art, “it makes me feel good inside.”
+He is very intense and fully absorbed when he is creating his art.
 “I love what I do; it feels more like a hobby than work.
 I am very lucky to be part of the Silver Sun family and honored to be working alongside Etta Endito who has taught me a lot about the art of silversmithing.
 I have learned to express myself through my work; I’m always looking for a challenge, anything is possible and there are no bad ideas… I have done a few shows with Silver Sun, IACA Fall/Spring markets, Indian Market openings at the Silver Sun Gallery and one year I was honored to participate in the celebration of The Indian Craft Shop’s 75th year in Washington D.C.
 I got a lot of good feedback from customers and other artists.”
-He is very intense and fully absorbed when he is creating his art.
-“Imagination is the start of art,” says Bryant.
+Silver Sun is very pleased to work with this young artist who takes pride & satisfaction in his work.